Exporting for Android¶

 non-release APKs.
 If you have used the SDK before and have built

-projects, ant or eclipse probably generated one for you (on Linux and
+projects, ant or eclipse probably generated one for you (in the

 If you can't find it or need to generate one, the keytool command from the JDK can be used for this purpose: